ing-bank/lion/docs/components/inputs/radio-group/overview.md

 `;
 ```

-- Make sure that to use a name attribute as it is necessary for the [lion-form](../form/overview.md)'s serialization result.
+- Make sure that to use a name attribute as it is necessary for our [form](../form/overview.md)'s serialization result.
-- If you have many options for a user to pick from, consider using [lion-select](../select/overview.md) instead
+- If you have many options for a user to pick from, consider using our [select](../select/overview.md) instead.

 ## Features

-Since it extends from [lion-fieldset](../fieldset/overview.md), it has all the features a fieldset has.
+Since it extends from our [fieldset](../fieldset/overview.md), it has all the features a fieldset has.

 - Get or set the checked value of the group:
   - modelValue (default) - `checkedValue()`